 Tax season is here, and you may be seeking someone new to prepare your tax return.
-Remember that you, the taxpayer, are ultimately responsible for all the information on your income tax return.
+However, remember that you, the taxpayer, are ultimately responsible for all your income tax return information.

-Back in July 2019, the IRS reminded tax practitioners that all “professional tax preparers” must create a written data security plan to protect clients.
+In July 2019, the IRS reminded tax practitioners that all “professional tax preparers” must create a written data security plan to protect clients.
 It’s federal law.
-Do not hesitate to ask your preparer or a potential tax pro how your information is protected.
+Do not hesitate to ask your preparer or a potential tax pro how they protect your information.

 Choose your tax professional carefully and perform your due diligence before hiring a tax preparer.

-Here are some tips and questions for you to consider when selecting a tax preparer.
+Here are some tips and questions to consider when selecting a tax preparer.